joelouthan/theologic.us/content/posts/kid-devos-luke/2020-12-24-kid-devos-luke8.md

 -----

+## Luke 8:40-56

 ### Westminster Larger Catechism

 Q. 16.
 How did God create angels?
 A. God created all the angels spirits, immortal, holy, excelling in knowledge, mighty in power, to execute his commandments, and to praise his name, yet subject to change.

-## Christ Calls Us Out of Disease and Death
+### Christ Calls Us Out of Disease and Death
-Luke 8:40-56 (CSB) When Jesus returned, the crowd welcomed him, for they were all expecting him.Just then, a man named Jairus came.
+>Luke 8:40-56 (CSB) When Jesus returned, the crowd welcomed him, for they were all expecting him.Just then, a man named Jairus came.
 He was a leader of the synagogue.
 He fell down at Jesus’s feet and pleaded with him to come to his house,because he had an only daughter about twelve years old, and she was dying.
 While he was going, the crowds were nearly crushing him.A woman suffering from bleeding for twelve years, who had spent all she had on doctors and yet could not be healed by any,approached from behind and touched the end of his robe.
 Instantly her bleeding stopped.

 “Who touched me?”
 Jesus asked.